What's new in version 1902 of Configuration Manager current branch

 Improvements to task sequence media creation

-This version includes several improvements to help you better create and manage task sequence media.
+[Updated] This version includes several improvements to help you better create and manage task sequence media.
+For more information, see the following articles for specific media types:

 Specify temporary storage

 When you create task sequence media, now customize the location that the site uses for temporary storage of data.
-This process can require much temporary drive space.
+This process can require a lot of temporary drive space.
 This change gives you greater flexibility to choose where to store these temporary files.

 In the Create Task Sequence Media Wizard, specify a location for the Staging folder.
 By default this location is similar to the following path: